-We have come to the conclusion that calisthenics is better at some things and not in other.
+We have come to the conclusion that calisthenics is better at some things but not in other.

-Like any other thing calisthenics, it’s not perfect and has its unique set of benefits and drawbacks but I believe it’s worth giving it a try.
+Like any other thing calisthenics, is not perfect.
+It has its unique set of benefits and drawbacks but it’s worth giving it a try.

-The even better and most reasonable thing you can do is to combine in with liftings weights at home or at the gym so you can get the combined benefits of both of them.
+The best and most reasonable thing you can do is to combine it with liftings weights at home or at the gym.
+That way you can get the combined benefits of both of them.

-I really hope we have answered your question the best way so now you have a clear understanding if calisthenics is the better option that simply going to the gym.
+I really hope I have answered your question the best way possible so now you have a clear understanding if calisthenics is a better option than going to the gym.

 Don’t forget to comment below your thoughts and share this information with your friends.

 Bye for now and see you in the next one,